Haptic communication: Social/polite

 Moving from one haptic category to another can become blurred by culture.
 There are many areas in the United States where a touch on the forearm is accepted as socially correct and polite.
 However, in the Midwest, this is not always an acceptable behavior.

 The initial connection to another person in a professional setting usually starts off with a touch, specifically a handshake.
 A person's handshake can speak volumes about them and their personality.
 Chiarella wrote an article for Esquire magazine explaining to the predominantly male readership how handshakes differ from person to person and how they send nonverbal messages.
 He mentioned that holding the grip longer than two seconds will result in a stop in the verbal conversation, thus the nonverbal will override the verbal communication.

 A handshake is not only limited to a professional setting but as well an important aspect of youth's team sports.
 Hamilton wrote that the handshake represents the end-of-game as an embodied ritual, form of intimate touch, and legal gesture.
+These handshakes also vary in types, with the formal business handshake that usually occurs in job and formal settings.
+In the end-of-game embodied ritual, this usually has high-fives in a post-game line.
+There is also the traditional dap up in certain social settings: a different type of handshake that can also serve as a greeting, departure, or overall a symbol of friendship.
+The word "dap" serves as an acronym for dignity and pride and signifies that the two people shake hands are equals in regards to one another.
+This handshake originated within the Vietnam War between black G.I.s as a way to combat the segregation faced within the war.